An-20/an-20/README.md

 ## Hello!
 I am An-20, a student in secondary school in the UK.
 If you are reading this, you have somehow stumbled across my profile.
 Thanks for taking a look!

 - ✏ I’m currently working on various projects, some public and some private.
-These include Discord bots, some weird parsers, and a closed-source Python algotrading bot (which has been eating up my time for the last three years).
+These include Discord bots, some weird parsers, and a closed-source algotrading bot built with Python, Rust and CUDA (which has been eating up my time for the last three years).
+- 💬 Anybody want to collaborate on a mobile webapp for real-life hide-and-seek?
 - 📚 I'm currently learning C++ for CUDA, along with some intermittent bursts where I manically try to learn Rust.
 - 🎨 I have experience in Python, some C++ experience and am somewhat familiar with TensorFlow.
 - 🌱 My favourite Python packages include Numba, Pandas, discord.py and Flask.